 $ configurable-http-proxy --ip=127.0.0.1 --port=8000 --api-ip=127.0.0.1 --api-port=8001 --default-target=http://localhost:8081 --error-target=http://localhost:8081/hub/error

 (Details on how to do this is out of the scope of this tutorial.
 For example, it might be a systemd service configured within another docker container).
 The proxy has no configuration files, all configuration is via the command line and environment variables.

 --api-port (which tells the proxy where to listen) should match the hub’s

 -port, and other options configure the user connections to the proxy.

 --error-target should point to the hub, and used when users navigate to the proxy originally.

 match the token given to

-You should check the configurable-http-proxy options to see what other options are needed, for example SSL options.
-Note that these are configured in the hub if the hub is starting the proxy - you need to move the options to here.
+You should check the configurable-http-proxy options to see what other options are needed, for example, SSL options.
+Note that these options are configured in the hub if the hub is starting the proxy, so you need to configure the options there.

 You can use jupyterhub configurable-http-proxy docker image to run the proxy.